dev5115/Lighthouse_final_project/README.md

 Data:
 Data is obtained from the kaggle have included in the repository.It is in the format of jpg.It contains four classes:Glioma, meningioma, no tumor and pituitary.

-To deploy the model use 'streamlit run deploy_model.py'
+To deploy the model use 'streamlit run deploy_model.py' in the cmd